 Pupils will be made aware of how to raise concerns or make a report and how any reports will be handled.
 This includes the process for reporting concerns about friends or peers.
 Pupils will also be reassured that they will be taken seriously, be supported, and kept safe.
+This process will be continually reviewed by the DSLs / SLT.

-The school's procedures for managing allegations of peer-on-peer abuse are outlined in the School Behaviour Policy, including Anti Bullying procedures.
+• The school's procedures for managing allegations of child-on-child abuse are outlined in the School Behaviour Policy including Anti-Bullying.
+Staff will follow these procedures set out in this Policy.